What Does Your Monte Carlo Retirement Success Rate Actually Mean?

 2. Spending pattern.
 Most calculators assume constant inflation-adjusted spending.
 But real retirement spending isn't flat.
 It often follows a "smile" pattern: higher in early active retirement, lower in the quiet middle years, then higher again with healthcare costs.
 If your calculator assumes flat spending, it may overestimate your failure probability.

 At QuantCalc, you can compare your success rate under CME futures-implied rates, BlackRock's capital market assumptions, JPMorgan's long-term forecasts, Vanguard's projections, and GMO's 7-year estimates — side by side.
-The difference between the most optimistic and most pessimistic institutional forecast can swing your success rate by 15-20 percentage points.
+The difference between the most optimistic and most pessimistic forward-looking forecast can swing your success rate by 15-20 percentage points.
 That spread tells you more about uncertainty than any single number.

 What To Do With Your Number